InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Proposed Method

-Although Eqn.~\eqref{Eqn_ExtendedIB} is written in terms of the projected tokens $\tilde{\mathcal{Z}}_u$ and $\tilde{\mathcal{Z}}_g$, the resulting regularization acts on the shared encoder through the composition in Eqn.~\eqref{Eqn_Z_from_encoder} and Eqn.~\eqref{Eqn_Z_tilde_def}.
-Together, these terms provide a unified mechanism for regulating information flow in shared visual tokenization $V_{enc}$, improving the stability of a single token space for both multimodal understanding and generation.
+Although Eqn.~\ref{Eqn_ExtendedIB} is written in terms of the projected tokens $\tilde{\mathcal{Z}}_u$ and $\tilde{\mathcal{Z}}_g$, the regularization is applied to the shared encoder through the compositional structure in Eqn.~\ref{Eqn_Z_from_encoder} and Eqn.~\ref{Eqn_Z_tilde_def}.
+In other words, constraining the information content of $\tilde{\mathcal{Z}}$ induces corresponding pressure on $\mathcal{Z}$ and thus on $V_{\text{enc}}$.
+Together, these terms provide a unified and principled mechanism for regulating information flow in shared visual tokenization, improving the stability of a single token space for both multimodal understanding and generation tasks.